Nebraska Capitol artwork comes to life in new video project

 "The Nebraska Capitol Art Experience — The Story of Nebraska" is a 3-minute presentation of sight and sound.

-Jessica Jarosh, managing director at Bailey Lauerman, joined Gov. Pete Ricketts and the first lady at a news conference extolling the new Nebraska Capitol Art Program, which includes a NebraskaCapitolArt.com website that also presents the images in photos.
+Jessica Jarosh, managing director at Bailey Lauerman ad agency, joined Gov. Pete Ricketts and the first lady at a news conference extolling the new Nebraska Capitol Art Program, which includes a NebraskaCapitolArt.com website that also presents the images in photos.

 The project, led by the first lady, will "help bring the artwork of the Capitol to all Nebraskans," the governor said.